Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Theory and Results

 In Fig.~\ref{fig:Fig4}a we have shown the thermo-optical coupling coefficient between the FM (LP01) and three HOMs in increasing mode order (LP11, LP02, LP12) for this fiber.
 Relevant mode profiles are shown in the inset.
 The thermo-optical coupling coefficient in all three cases is zero at $\Omega=0$ and attains its peak value at frequencies on the order of few kHz, consistent with the millisecond timescale of TMI\cite{Hansen2013theoretical,dong2013stimulated,Cesar2020transverse}.
 The FM couples most strongly with the lowest HOM (blue curve), and the peak coupling decreases with increasing transverse spatial frequency mismatch between the modes (green and orange curves).
 The peak frequency and linewidth are higher for larger spatial frequency mismatch between the modes.
 These results can be understood by investigating the specific temperature eigenmodes facilitating the coupling for different mode pairs, as shown in Fig.~\ref{fig:Fig4}b.
-The contribution of each temperature eigenmode to the coupling between a pair of optical modes is proportional to (1) the thermo-optical modal overlap integral and (2) the corresponding thermal mode lifetime $2 \pi\Gamma_k^{-1}$ (Eq.~\ref{Eq:chi}).
+The contribution of each temperature eigenmode to the coupling between a pair of optical modes is proportional to (1) the thermo-optical modal overlap integral and (2) the corresponding thermal mode lifetime $4 \pi\Gamma_k^{-1}$ (Eq.~\ref{Eq:chi}).
 Overall, only a few temperature eigenmodes, which match the transverse intensity profile of the interference between the optical modes, have a significant overlap integral.
 For $\rm LP01-LP11$ coupling, the optical interference pattern has relatively lower spatial frequencies and thus has significant overlap with relatively lower order temperature eigenmodes (shown by blue dotted bars in Fig.~\ref{fig:Fig4}b).
 On the other hand, the LP01--LP12 mode pair has a significant overlap with relatively higher order temperature eigenmodes (shown by orange bars in Fig.~\ref{fig:Fig4}b).
-The thermal mode lifetime is shorter for temperature eigenmodes with higher transverse spatial frequency (as shown by red dotted curve in Fig.~\ref{fig:Fig4}b), so the contribution of higher-order temperature eigenmodes is damped.
+The thermal mode lifetime is shorter for temperature eigenmodes with higher transverse spatial frequency (as shown by red curve in Fig.~\ref{fig:Fig4}b), so the contribution of higher-order temperature eigenmodes is damped.
 Such intrinsic dampening of high spatial frequency contributions to the temperature are characteristic of the heat propagation being a diffusive process\cite{seyf2016method}.
 Consequently the lifetime weighted thermo-optical mode overlap for neighboring optical modes (blue solid bars) is much higher than for modes with larger separation of transverse spatial frequency (orange solid bars).
 As a result, peak thermo-optical coupling coefficient decreases with increasing spatial frequency mismatch between the optical modes.
+The quantitative relation between the spatial frequency mismatch and the lowered thermo-optical coupling coefficient is made possible our use of thermal eigenmodes (each with a definite spatial frequency) for expressing the temperature fluctuations.